smcneece/OctoPrint-to-Alexa-Alerts/README.md

 ## 🚀 Setup

 ### 1. **Add the Automation YAML**
-Copy the full YAML automation from the `automations` folder into your Home Assistant automations via the UI editor or directly in your YAML files.
+Copy the full YAML into Home Assistant as a new automation.
+You can paste it directly into the Automation Editor (YAML mode) or save it as a new file if you're using file-based automations.

 ### 2. **Customize These Variables (at the top of the YAML):**
 ```yaml